Liveqing/scroll-wheel-date-picker/README.md

 This package supports a wheel-type date-picker that has two scroll types: [CurveScrollWheel](https://github.com/Fingertips18/scroll-wheel-date-picker/blob/main/lib/src/widgets/curve_scroll_wheel.dart) and [FlatScrollWheel](https://github.com/Fingertips18/scroll-wheel-date-picker/blob/main/lib/src/widgets/flat_scroll_wheel.dart).

+**NEW! 🎉** Now supports multiple picker modes: Full date (Day-Month-Year), Month-Year only, and Year only!

 ## Features

 `ScrollWheelDatePicker` uses `ListWheelScrollView` for the `CurveScrollWheel` underneath.
 However, some features were added and modified in order to have the same functionality but without the curve perspective in `FlatScrollWheel`.

+#### Multiple Picker Modes

+Choose from three different display modes to suit your needs:
+- **Day-Month-Year** (default): Full date selection with all three components
+- **Month-Year**: Select only month and year, perfect for credit card expiry dates or birth month selection
+- **Year Only**: Select just the year, ideal for year of birth or year ranges

 #### Centered Selected Item